 A neck or head misalignment can put tension and pressure on the spinal cord and brainstem.
 Upper cervical misalignment can also distort the information that is being sent to your brain.
 These can significantly disturb your sense of balance.
 But the good news is that vertigo and other balance problem due to upper cervical misalignment respond very well to upper cervical chiropractic care.
 Upper cervical chiropractic care allows you to find vertigo relief naturally.

 Anyone can experience vertigo, but certain risk factors might increase your chances of having one.
 These factors include:

 Upper cervical chiropractic care can provide natural vertigo relief to patients.
 This procedure works by correcting any imbalance between your head and neck, allowing the restoration of the proper function of your nervous system.
 In addition, this also restores the proper flow of fluid in your ear.
 All of which are vital in relieving vertigo naturally.

-To see whether your vertigo episodes stem from upper cervical misalignment, visit the nearest upper cervical chiropractor in your area.
+To see whether your body is leaning to one side when walking issues or vertigo episodes stem from upper cervical misalignment, visit the nearest upper cervical chiropractor in your area.
 You may browse our directory to schedule an online appointment with your chosen upper cervical chiropractor.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.